chirpstack/chirpstack/README.md

 make build-ui
 ```

-Note that the ChirpStack UI is built using

 ### Running ChirpStack tests

 #### Start required services

 ChirpStack requires several services like PostgresQL, Redis, Mosquitto, ...
 to be running before you can run the tests.

-Execute the following command to start these:
+You need to start these services
+manually if you started the development shell using `nix-shell`:

 ```bash
 docker-compose up -d